jhollinger/uberloader/README.md

 Uberloader brings [OccamsRecord-style](https://github.com/jhollinger/occams-record/?tab=readme-ov-file#advanced-eager-loading) preloading directly to ActiveRecord.

-Nested preloading is accomplished using blocks.
+Nested preloads use blocks.
 Custom scopes may be given as args and/or as method calls inside a block.

 ```ruby
 widgets = Widget.all.